HonahX/polaris/site/content/in-dev/unreleased/proposals/python-cli-release-process-proposal.md

 4. **Promote the release**
    - Move artifacts from `dist/dev` to `dist/release` via `svn mv`, update the website, and tag `rel/<version>` in Git.
 5. **Publish to PyPI**
+   - **Release candidates**: Tag the version with a [PEP 440 pre-release identifier](https://peps.python.org/pep-0440/#pre-releases) (e.g., `poetry version 1.2.0rc1`) so the generated filenames already carry the `rc` suffix PyPI recognizes.
+Upload the artifacts as a pre-release and note the RC name in the vote thread.
+PyPI automatically treats `*rcN` builds as pre-releases, keeping them hidden from `pip install apache-polaris-cli` unless users opt in.
+   - **Final releases**: After the vote passes, bump the version to the final tag (e.g., `poetry version 1.2.0`), rebuild from the voted source revision, and re-run the staging signature/checksum steps so the GA binaries match the source release.
    ```bash
    python -m pip install --upgrade pip twine
    twine upload dist/*
    ```
-   Use the shared `apache` credentials, then verify the published package by downloading it into a clean virtual environment and running `polaris --help`.
+   Use the shared `apache` credentials for both RC and GA uploads, then verify the published package by downloading it into a clean virtual environment and running `polaris --help`.
+Reference Appendix A while validating that the GA artifact layout still matches the audited RC contents.
 6. **Announce**
    - Send `[RESULT]` and `[ANNOUNCE]` mails referencing both the downloads site and PyPI convenience binary.